itscc8/speedometer/README.md

+# Speedometer - A simple minigame

+Speedometer is a simple gauge minigame made for car enthusiasts.

-Basic speedometer minigame made with Gemini 3.0 PRO
+Created with Gemini 3.0 Pro